Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 \end{lemma}

 \begin{proof}

 The proof follows immediately from theorem \ref{disk2}.
-In fact, if unstable set of the periodic point is trivial, then its belongs to a normally hyperbolic periodic arc; if its unstable set is non trivial, its unstable branches accumulate either on a semi-attracting periodic point or on a normally hyperbolic periodic arc, so adding these points or arcs to the unstable branch, one gets a closed periodic curve without critical points, so it is a normally hyperbolic arc.
+In fact, if unstable set of the periodic point is trivial, then it belongs to a normally hyperbolic periodic arc; its unstable branches accumulate either on a semi-attracting periodic point or on a normally hyperbolic periodic arc.
+Adding these points or arcs to the unstable branches yields a closed periodic curve without critical points, which is therefore a normally hyperbolic arc.

 \end{proof}